Faye Wong: Religion

 Wong has been a Buddhist since the early 1990s and has released numerous Buddhist songs.
 In 2001, she released a Buddhist album, Loving Kindness & Wisdom (悲智雙運), to raise funds for the Nepalese lama Thubten Zopa Rinpoche and to support the construction of the world's largest Maitreya Buddha statue.
 She also donated an additional 900 million HKD to the project.
 Wong has been friends with religious figures such as Ogyen Trinley Dorje and Tsultrim Pelgyi Rinpoche, who wrote the lyrics for her song "Prayer" (願).

-Wong's religious belief has occasionally sparked controversy.
+Wong's religious beliefs have occasionally sparked controversy.
 In a 2011 Weibo post, Wong associated the power of religion with the survival of a wooden Buddhist object in a fire in Shenyang earlier that year, inciting an online spat with Fang Zhouzi, a popular science writer who ridiculed her belief.
 Wang Sicong, son of China's then richest man, Wang Jianlin, called her "ridiculous, ignorant, superstitious, and feudal", and "an embarrassment, unworthy of being a diva, only promoting superstitious beliefs and leading Chinese people further away from scientific thinking and lifestyles".
-In 2013, Wong was involved in a high-profile Beijing News exposé of the self-proclaimed qigong master Wang Lin, who had maintained extensive connections among Chinese celebrities.
+In 2013, Wong was involved in a high-profile Beijing News exposé of the self-proclaimed qigong master Wang Lin, who had maintained extensive connections among Chinese officials and celebrities.
 In 2016, the Chinese government warned Wong and other celebrities against fraternising with the Dalai Lama after she attended a Buddhist assembly in India with members of the Tibetan government-in-exile.